absa-subatomic-legacy/subatomic-documentation/docs/user-guide/create-a-project.md

 `@atomist sub link bitbucket project`

-> For details on the use of this command please see [here](../quantum-mechanic/command-reference.md#link-bitbucket-project)
+> For details on the use of this command please see [here](../quantum-mechanic/command-reference.md#project-commands)

-> For details on creating a new Bitbucket project see the [documentation](../quantum-mechanic/command-reference.md#create-bitbucket-project)

 Follow the prompts to link the bitbucket project.
 An example is shown below